Ionfinisher/bot-blitz/README.md

     - Alternatively, click and drag a bot towards an adjacent one to swap.
 3.  **Match:** If the swap creates a line of 3 or more identical bots (horizontally or vertically), they'll be destroyed, and new bots will fall into place.
 4.  **Score:** Earn points for every match.
 Matching more than 3 bots or causing chain reactions (combos) earns bonus points!
-5.  **Time's Up!:** When the timer hits zero, the game ends, your score is saved, and you'll be taken to the records screen.
+5.  **Time's Up!:** When the timer hits zero, the game ends, your score is saved , and you'll be taken to the records screen.

 ## 🛠️ How to Run Locally